khalilbalaree/OWE-sBert/README.md

-# Out of knowledge base entities linking
+# Out-of-knowledge-base entities linking

-## Dependencies:
+## 1. Dependencies:

 ### For finding OOKB entities from text